 - Return on Equity (ROE): This shows how much a business makes from each Naira the owners or shareholders put into it.
 It is calculated by dividing net income by owners’ equity.
 ROE = Net income/shareholders’ equity.
 If you have two or more projects competing for your Naira, the one with the highest ROE should be chosen over the others.

 LIQUIDITY RATIOS: These ratios measure the ability of a business to meet its current obligations as they fall due.
 Every MSME like any other company needs some level of cash or cash equivalents to settle its immediate expenses in a timely manner.
-Liquidity ratios can be a pointer to when a business need additional capital or debt funding.
+Liquidity ratios can be a pointer to when a business needs additional capital or debt funding.
 It can also provide information to regulate account receivables and negotiate or renegotiate account payables.
 Some of the liquidity ratios include:

-- Quick Ratio (Acid Test): This is a stricter version of current ratio, in the sense that it only recognizes cash and assets (such marketable securities and receivables) that can be easily converted to cash in its computation.
+- Quick Ratio (Acid Test): This is a stricter version of the current ratio, in the sense that it only recognizes cash and assets (such as marketable securities and receivables) that can be easily converted to cash in its computation.
 Inventories are excluded in this case.
 A quick ratio of 1:1 is considered the best.
-If the quick ratio is higher, it implies the business is either keeping too much investible funds or it has a poor account receivable collection drive.
+If the quick ratio is higher, it implies the business is either keeping too many investible funds or has a poor account receivable collection drive.
 On the other hand, if it is lower, it may mean that the business will not be able to settle its immediate liabilities quickly.